jdoleary/Spellmasons/tasks.md

 - MVP

-  - Size not opacity represents health for golems
   - Golems grow rather than spawn and start weaker
   - Show UI for where to allow clicks and UI for pending golem spawn
     - Spells have images too (this is the indicator that shows the player where it's going to be cast)